iron-io/docs/worker/languages/ruby/index.md

 puts params['another_arg'].inspect
 {% endhighlight %}

+Please note that for non-JSON arguments, you should use the `payload` variable instead of the `params` variable.
+The `payload` variable is simply the raw contents of the file specified by `-payload`, without any JSON parsing being applied.

+{% highlight ruby %}
+puts payload
+{% endhighlight %}

 ### Merging

 Because your Ruby workers run in a Ruby environment in the cloud, you need to